tekajuna/CCBlade.jl/docs/src/wake_model.md

 ## TODO

 - [ ] write the expressions for ``I``
+- [ ] checks sign consistency between wake model and BEM: psi, yaw, tilt
 - [ ] check sign consistency of ``a``, etc. with Ning2021
 - [ ] shall we define a=ux/Uinf or a=ux/Ux ?
 - [ ] smoothly connect to the high induction model.
 Treat the particular cases ofsome missing velocities
-- [ ] make sure the frames I use (and essentially psi) is consistent.
-Definitions of all angles (precone positive fwd or bckwd?)
 - [ ] would it be better to pre-evaluate epsilon and look it up during BEM computation, or can we just keep re-evaluating it on the run?
+- [ ] update `openmdao/python/ccblade`
+- [ ] test the whole method with con/swp.

 ## References